 Clinician-Educator Pathway

-Pathway residents will participate in monthly educational seminars, in a teaching workshop, and in a 4-week long hands-on teaching elective.
+Pathway residents participate in monthly educational seminars, a teaching workshop, and a 4-week long hands-on teaching elective.
+Several of our faculty have completed advanced degrees in medical education from institutions around the world and will serve as key faculty to the clinician-educator pathway residents.
 Experienced educators will observe pathway residents as they teach different levels of students and junior residents in a variety of venues and will provide targeted feedback.
+Residents will also complete a scholarly project related to teaching and/or education under the guidance of a clinician-educator mentor.
+Residents will receive career guidance and be encouraged to participate in medical education conferences.

-1. Participation in monthly education seminars
+1. Participate in monthly education seminars

-2. Participation in teaching workshop
+2. Participate in teaching workshop

-3. Participation in teaching elective
+3. Participate in teaching elective

 • Opportunities to teach may include: pre-clinical medical students, medical students on medicine clerkships, advanced physical examination course for 4th year medical students, morning report, other students in the health professions